dev4press/debugpress/readme.txt

 == Changelog ==
 = 1.3 (2020.10.01) =
+* New: additional Info page added into WordPress admin Tools
+* New: tools info page shows the content of PHPInfo and MySQL Variables
 * New: option to control AJAX tracking data save into debug.log
 * New: filters to control AJAX tracking activity and data returned
 * New: filter to control every plugin settings returned value